-The Telstra Issuing CA shall synchronize, automatically or manually, its CRL issuance with an accessible directory or web site to provide accessibility of the most recent CRL to relying parties.
+The Telstra purple managed issuing CA CBNSTL5GFCA01 shall synchronize, automatically or manually, its CRL issuance with an accessible directory or web site to provide accessibility of the most recent CRL to relying parties.
 The latency for the publishing of the CRL will be immediate or as the supporting technology will support, generally it is within minutes.